Data-driven solutions of ill-posed inverse problems arising from doping reconstruction in semiconductors: Data-driven approximation of the inverse photovoltage problem

 on a given \emph{training dataset} $\{\mathbf{u}_j, \mathbf{C}_j\}_{j=1}^{N_{\text{train}}}$ consisting of a collection of $N_{\text{train}}$ pairs of signal samples $\mathbf{u}_j$ and doping samples $\mathbf{C}_j$.
 The generation process of the data is detailed in \Cref{sec:data_generation}.

 The quality of the approximation of $\Inverse_h$ is evaluated by measuring the prediction capabilities of $\Inverse_h$ on a \emph{test dataset} that is independent of the training dataset.
-For the evaluation of the prediction quality, we use a perhaps more physically relevant average $\ell^\infty$ norm, and define the \emph{test error} as
+For the evaluation of the prediction quality, we use the $\ell^\infty$ norm, and define the \emph{test error} as

+It is worth noting that, while the definition of the $\textrm{MSE}$ function relies on the $\ell^2$ norm, in \cref{eq:testing-error} we are using the $\ell^\infty$ norm.
+There are several reasons for this.
+First of all, minimizing the $\ell^\infty$ error is more difficult than minimize the $\ell^2$ error; therefore, when we build our models, we take advantage of the smoothness of the $\ell^2$ norm.
+But the $\ell^\infty$ error has several advantages: its independence from the size of the domain and its physical meaning of being an upper bound for the pointwise error.

+On the other hand, the $\ell^\infty$ error has several advantages: it is independent of the size of the domain and it has the physical meaning of being an upper bound on the error on each point.
+Finally, we perform some hyperparameter tuning on our models (i.e., given a family of models, we choose the one that performs better; see \Cref{ssec:res-mlp,ssec:res-ResNet}).
+Since we generate our models by minimizing the $\ell^2$ error while the tuning of the hyperparameters minimizes the error in $\ell^\infty$, we keep both of them under control (and therefore, by interpolation, we control every other error in $\ell^k$ for $k \geq 2$).
+Indeed, the training of a specific model minimizes the $\ell^2$ error without taking into account the effect this procedure has in the $\ell^\infty$ space; on the other hand, if this effect is too detrimental for the $\ell^\infty$ error, we discard that model during the tuning of the hyperparameters.

 We develop three approaches to build $\Inverse_h$: \begin{itemize} \item \emph{Least squares} (LS): we approximate $\Inverse_h(\mathbf{u})$ by the matrix vector product of an $n\times n$ matrix $\mathbf{A}_h$ with $\mathbf{u}$.
 We find the matrix by minimizing the MSEL error defined in \eqref{eq:msel} over all $n\times n$ matrices;